moin-qidwai/Content-Generator-for-Craft-CMS/README.md

-Collaborative-Paint-in-Java
+Content-Generator-for-Craft-CMS
 ===========================

-This is a paint program for collaborative painting over a network by multiple users.
+This is a plugin for the Craft CMS that generates dummy entries for the section of your choice.
+It is a work in progress.

 DETAILED DESCRIPTION:
 ---------------------

-This is a program that provides a simple interface for painting with your friends over a network.
-Multiple users can connect at the same time and what one user paints will be immediately send to all users connected to the server.
-The program can be run as both server and client.
-One user must be the server (although he/she can run the program as a client themself as well) while others are clients.
+This plugin gives users the ability to select a section of their choice and then create a number of dummy entries.
+This might mainly be used for testing and filling in websites with content for showcasing to clients.
+It is currently a work in  progress and any contribution will be greatly appreciated.